Malaxis monophyllos

 Malaxis monophyllos, the white adder's mouth, is a terrestrial species of orchid.
 It is widespread across much of Europe (Germany, Italy, Poland, Scandinavia, Ukraine, etc.), Asia (China, Japan, Russia, Nepal, Philippines, etc.), and much of southern Canada.
 In the United States, it grows mostly in southern Alaska, New England and the Great Lakes region, with isolated populations reported from Colorado and California.

+Taxonomy

+Malaxis monophyllos was given the scientific name Ophrys monophyllos by Carl Linnaeus in 1753.
+The botanist Olof Swartz moved it to the genus Malaxis in 1800 giving the species its accepted name.
+Along with it genus it is part of the Orchidaceae family.
+It has three accepted varieties according to Plants of the World Online.